 Models#

-This guide provides a quick overview of Oumi’s unified interface, demonstrating how to instantiate models, customize their parameters, configure underlying tokenizers, and more, enabling seamless integration with your applications.
+This guide provides a quick overview of Oumi OSS’s unified interface, demonstrating how to instantiate models, customize their parameters, configure underlying tokenizers, and more, enabling seamless integration with your applications.

 Main Model Interface#